F-I-D-O/Manuals/manuals/Programming/Gurobi.md

 - The *generator*, and
 - The name of the constraint

-The name of the constraint is automatically generated similarly to the `addVars` method.

 The generator is a Python generator function that produces a Gurobi constraint expression.

+The name of the constraint is automatically generated similarly to the `addVars` method (see [Automatic name generation](#automatic-name-generation)).

+## Automatic name generation
+When using the `addVars` or `addConstrs` methods, the name of the variables or constraints is automatically generated as `<name argument>[<index 1>,<index 2>,...]`.The indices are automatically inferred from the generator argument of the `addVars` or `addConstrs` methods.

+Sometimes this fails and only one index is picked up, resulting in duplicate names.
+The only way how to securely avoid this is to use a for loop and the `addConstr` or `addVar` methods directly.

 ## Linear Expressions
 The linear expression is represented by the [LinExpr](https://docs.gurobi.com/projects/optimizer/en/current/reference/python/linexpr.html#LinExpr) class.
 There are several ways how to build a linear expression, here **sorted from slowest to fastest**: